vasconeves/machine_learning/time_series.md

 ![](pics/acf_example1.png)

-From here we can draw the "correlogran" as shown below which is just the value of the autocovariance as a function of the lag $h$.
+From here we can draw the "correlogram" as shown below which is just the value of the autocovariance as a function of the lag $h$.

 ![](pics/acf_example2.png)